Lori Harvey & Diddy Reportedly Not Moving Their Relationship Forward After Months Of Romantic Rumors

 “Lori and Diddy are not seeing each other at this point,” the source said.
 “They were never even officially a couple, but they did hang out a few times and there were some flirtations there.
 But things have fizzled out between the two and it was really nothing more than a summer fling.”

-Since rumors began to swirl that the couple was an item, one of the major factors was their age difference.
+Since rumors began to swirl that the couple were an item, one of the major factors was their age difference.
 While neither has addressed the relationship or the age difference publicly, the source continued to say that Lori, 22 and Diddy, 49, ultimately decided to cool off their romance for that particular reason.
 The source shared that the Instagram influencer “couldn’t get past,” the large age gap, and also reportedly felt that the two were, “at different stages in their lives.”

 Diddy and Lori are both known for having famous counterparts.
 Diddy reportedly began dating Lori just months after breaking up with singer Cassie after a decade together.
-Lori has linked to several stars, including Trey Songz, Future and millionaire race car driver Lewis Hamilton, per The Daily Beast.
-Lori also previously dated Diddy’s son, Justin Combs back in December 2018.
+Lori has been linked to several stars, including Trey Songz, Future, and F1 race car driver Lewis Hamilton, per The Daily Beast.
+Lori also previously dated Diddy’s son, Justin Combs, back in December of 2018.
 The cause of their breakup was reportedly due to Lori taking photos with other men on Instagram.

 While the couple isn’t official at the moment, they are reportedly still taking trips together.
 OK!
-Magazine reports that the two both shared videos on their respective Instagram Stories of them on a tropical vacation.
+Magazine reports that the two both shared videos on their respective Instagram stories of them on a tropical vacation.
 Neither of them is on each other’s pages, but the two have very similar decor in the background of their photos and videos.
 Diddy was reportedly on his page promoting an upcoming event, with blue draperies in the background of his video.
 The same day, Lori reportedly took a photo with blue draperies in the background.